lszymik/one-click-integration-script/README.md

 ## Auto-completion

-There is a nice auto-completion script which can be added for increasing the user experience [Auto-completion](./one-click-integration-script-completion.bash)
+There is a nice auto-completion script which can be added for increasing the user experience: [Auto-completion for one-click-integration.](./one-click-integration-script-completion.bash)

 Simply add the following command to your profile script:

 ```console